Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 Waived documents are to be replaced with an affidavit (one for multiple documents is fine), demonstrating why the given document is not applicable.
 For example, if you have never lived or worked in Slovakia and thus haven’t been subject to Slovak income tax, then the confirmation from the tax office would not be applicable for that reason.

 The affidavit described above logically applies to documents with regard to the past (prior to applying).
-Nevertheless, the author of this article believes that applicants should provide documents applicable to the future, especially that they have health insurance and sufficient income and/or funds to sustain themselves, should they live in Slovakia.
+Nevertheless, we believe that applicants should provide documents applicable to the future, especially that they have health insurance and sufficient income and/or funds to sustain themselves, should they live in Slovakia.
 The author of this article therefore suggests submitting the following (if applicable):

 • proof of health insurance, eg. a health insurance card,